 I was once informed that Halloween is the Devil’s birthday, seeing as Christmas is Jesus’ birthday.
-The town I grew up in believed in such things, and although that extreme Christianity has mellowed out in recent years, there was a time where even studying other religions was seen as ‘threatening’ and ‘dangerously polytheistic’.
+The town I spent my teens in believed in such things, and although that extreme Christianity has mellowed in recent years, there was a time where even studying other religions was seen as ‘threatening’ and ‘dangerously polytheistic’.
 I can remember a class in elementary school where a Greek mythology lecture needed a permission slip and had to be prefaced with a note that this was outdated and no longer worshiped.

-My old neighborhood was crazy for Halloween, everything was decked out and people would walk around just to see everyone’s costumes.
-I brought that enthusiasm to my new home, and people were rather confused and concerned.
+I grew up on Commercial Drive which went crazy for Halloween, everything would be decked out and people would walk around just to see everyone’s costumes.
+I brought that enthusiasm to my new home, this small town, and people were rather confused and concerned.
 Some of my classmates dressed up as cats.
 I came as Marie Antoinette in a full dress and a prosthetic gash on my neck.
 Most people were kind enough, and some even joined in with that enthusiasm, but I still dealt with people who weren’t allowed to acknowledge Halloween, let alone go trick-or-treating.
 That said, seeing as we are now less than a week away from what promises to be the strangest Halloween in recent memory- what with the ongoing plague and just everything in the world- I’ve been thinking about what Halloween means to me, and why I became so defensive about it.

 Seeing as there have been so many variations, I thought I would summarize a few of my favourite representations.
 Now, I should note, I don’t worship the Devil or anything of that kind.
 I enjoy these representations because they present interesting moral dilemmas and add a certain gravity to a film.
 They are also defeated or outwitted by the end of the film, much like any other horror villain.
 However, like many horror villains, they remain a threat even after they are defeated, which puts the audience in an interesting and complicated perspective.